 Visiting the library or playgroup at the Boyd Community Hub?
 Make a day of it with a family barbecue at this new park, right next door.
 There will also be spaces for quiet relaxation, and a communal garden.

 Seafarers Rest, Docklands

 See this North Wharf park renewed as part of a major development.
 The design will be pedestrian and bicycle-friendly, retain existing trees where possible and protect neighbouring heritage sites.
-Have your say on the plans in early 2019.
 To find out more, visit Seafarers Rest.

 Lincoln Square, Carlton